Drain Fly / Moth Fly

 Getting Rid of Drain Flies: Learn the Facts

 The common names drain or moth fly are used interchangeably for the organism scientifically named Psychoda alternata.
 The common names of Psychoda alternata refer to the preferred breeding ground of the insect as well as its appearance.
-Found throughout the United States, drain flies are commonly encountered in bathrooms, kitchens, and basements (areas with drains) of New England homes and buildings.
+Found throughout the United States, drain flies are commonly encountered in bathrooms, kitchens, and basements (areas with drains) of homes and buildings.
 Drain flies physically resemble moths and breed in the residual layers of discarded organic waste that tend to accumulate in sink and floor drains.
 While seldom regarded as more than a mere household nuisance, moth flies can potentially transfer bacteria from unsanitary drains to surfaces on which food is prepared or consumed.

 Appearance & Identification